joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

+ * impl switch bombs for DCC.
+ * report alive mutants as "gcc compiler warnings" to make them integreate with e.g. eclipse easiely.
+   note: the report should be to stderr.
  * UOI is probably wrong.
 It currently "only" insert unary operators.
 It do not change existing ops.
  * Change name of stmtDel to SDL
  * Fix stmtDel